markbaaijens/rpmusicserver/README.md

 * Trancoding simultaneously to ogg AND mp3 is possible; just set both `OggFolder` and `Mp3Folder`

 ## Backup
 You can make a backup of all the data contained in your RPMS-server.
+Within RPMS you have the choice for a full, server-based backup.
+Or a remote backup, in which you backup basically the data-part of RPMS.

+### Remote backup
+The advantage of the remote backup is that you can use a protocol at wish, be it ssh/rsync or syncthing (which is built-in in RPMS) or SMB.
+Note that system-data is also present on the data-part in the form of a file (rpms-system.zip).
+Thus, as you backup the data. you also backup the system-files resulting in a full backup.
+The disadvantage of a remote backup is that in case of a disaster, it is a lot more work to get back up-and-running.

+For a backup using rsync over SSH, here is a eample-script:
+`#!/bin/bash`<br/>
+`rsync --progress --delete -rtv --max-size=4GB --modify-window=2 --exclude Downloads \`<br/> `	pi@rpms:/media/usbdata/user/* \`<br/>
+`	/media/$USER/<disklabel of backup-disk>/backup/user`<br/>
+`sync`<br/>

+### Server-based backup
+The advantage of the server-based (local) backup is that the resulting backup is a identical copy of the full data-disk, making it very easy to switch in case of a disaster.
+The disadvantage is that you have to have local access to the server (Pi) for attaching the backup-disk.

-This backup will be done to a dedicated backup-disk, connected to the Pi it self, a so called server-based backup.
+This backup will be done to a dedicated backup-disk, connected to the Pi it self, thus a server-based backup.

 * format a disk dedicated for RPMS-backups (one-time only):
   * connect your (empty) backup-disk to your PC